Let me ask you this: How many times has someone been speaking in a meeting, especially a virtual one, and you just tuned

 Did you think you were going to get away without me telling you to do your relaxation exercises?
 No chance!
 It’s of the utmost importance that you be completely relaxed before and during any communicative situation.
 Virtual meetings are no exception.
 Otherwise, you run the risk of being weirdly awkward.
 That’s not the look you’re going for.

 It’s a pervasive misconception that to speak better, you must work on your pronunciation.
 Nyet!
 Untrue!
-I can’t tell you how many people, who talk well during comfortable times, start to sound like a robot once they’re on a virtual meeting or in any high-stakes situation.
+I can’t tell you how many people, who speak well during comfortable times, start to sound like a robot once they’re on a virtual meeting or in any high-stakes situation.

-So if you want to be successful at your virtual meetings use more air for speech so your voice will project and make sure the the words in each sentence are glued together, not separated like a robot.
+So if you want to be successful at your virtual meetings use more air for speech so your voice will project and make sure the words in each sentence are glued together, not separated like a robot.

 Communicating is Tough During the Simplest of Times